Fleury14/aws-instructions/instructions.md

 ### MISC ISSUES

 For whatever reason, while the url on the EB dashboard works on the site for the client, it does not work for the server... which is weird.
 You can, however, use the IP assigned to that instance.
 You can find this IP going to Elastic Container Service, selecting the cluster that contains the application, select the environment, click on the *ECS Instances* tab, and click on the container instance.
 You can also click on the task at the bottom and find the location of each container.

+Update: Now you can add changes to the CLIENT_URL='http://countability.bwrd.io' to the env.ts file (in server),  and similar url changes in environment.ts (in client).

+Also make sure to update the IP Address in Route 53.
+Search for Route 53, then under 'DNS Management' option on the Dashboard,, click on 'Hosted Zones', then click on bwrd.io, then select countability.bwrd.io, and change the IPv4 address to what it should be.
+The most recent IP address can be found in the Elastic Container Service.
+Just follow the directions in the first paragraph of this section.

+Random Notes

+Old IP Adddress for Countability: 34.219.225.231
+New IP Address: 34.219.206.204